OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-014.md

 ## Psalm 14:2

-> The Lord gazes from heaven upon humanity
+> The Lord gazes from heaven upon the realms of men
 > To see if there are any who are wise,
 > Who seek after God.